Drug Overdose Signs and Symptoms

 - Knowing the drug and dose of the drug you are taking.

-- Avoiding multiple substance use (e.g., do not drink alcohol if you are using any drug).
+- Avoiding multiple substance use (e.g. do not drink alcohol if you are using any drug).

 - Starting with a low dose if you haven’t used in a while.

-- Using in the presence of another person, if you must use.
+- Using in the presence of another person if you must use.
 If you do overdose, the person can seek help.

 - Seeking substance abuse treatment if you think you have an addiction.

-Treatment for substance abuse and addiction issues can help prevent an overdose, as well as help you start on the path to clean and sober living.
+Treatment for substance abuse and addiction issues can prevent an overdose, as well as help you start on the path to clean and sober living.
 Some of the treatment options you might consider include:

 - Detox.
 You can enroll in either an inpatient or outpatient detox program for help and support in managing withdrawal and reducing cravings at this early stage of recovery.
 After the detox period ends, you’ll need to enter a formal recovery program to ensure your best chances of sobriety.

 - Inpatient or Residential Treatment.
-You can select from many inpatient programs that last anywhere from a few weeks to several months.
+You can select from many inpatient programs that last for anywhere from a few weeks to several months.
 Inpatient treatment programs provide a highly structured environment with 24/7 care and support.
 You’ll participate in a wide range of treatments, including group therapy, individual counseling, drug testing, psychoeducational groups, and relapse prevention education classes.

 - Luxury Treatment.
 For those who require the structure and support of an inpatient program but would prefer luxurious perks and amenities (such as gourmet meals, spa treatments, and private rooms) that can make your stay feel more like a resort stay, luxury treatment might be the way to go.
 This is a more expensive option than low-cost or free rehab treatment.

 - Executive Treatment.
 Professionals in highly demanding careers may opt for executive treatment facilities, which provide similar care to luxury treatment centers but allow time for working and, in some cases, even traveling (for work purposes) if necessary.